hkoziolek/ECSA2020-experiment-data/README.md

 We used Python scripts to create the plots for the paper, which crossed the Prometheus cpu load metrics with the throughput metrics from MZBench.

+You can edit the MQTT Decision model with [ADMentor](https://github.com/IFS-HSR/ADMentor).
+The model is meant as a minimal starting point to be refined, not as a comprehensive model to be used right away.

 ## Related Work
 - [VerneMQ: Reaching 5M message connections](https://www.slideshare.net/ConnectedMarketing/reaching-5-million-messaging-connections-our-journey-with-kubernetes-126143229)
 - [HiveMQ: 10M MQTT clients](https://www.hivemq.com/benchmark-10-million/)